OIDC client (using the token exchange mechanism)

 Capabilities

-Token exchange supports the following scenarios:
+Clients using the token exchange mechanism support the following scenarios:

 - Scope changes: Request a new token with a reduced or modified set of scopes.